oracle-livelabs/pts/ac-with-ucp/lab3-config/lab3-config.md

 </code>

-Verify the value of strScan and change it in MyCUPDemo.java if necessary.
+**Verify the value of strScan and change it in MyCUPDemo.java if necessary.**

-3. Compile demo
+3. Compile the demo application

-Open a terminal window and run the following command to compile the program
+Open a terminal window change to the ac directory:

 ````
 user@cloudshell:~ $ <copy>cd /home/oracle/work/ac</copy>
 ````

-Then
+Then run the following command to compile the demo application:

 ````
 user@cloudshell:~ $ <copy>MyCompile.sh MyUCPDemo.java</copy>